Theme

 LLaMA Factory is a unified fine-tuning and deployment platform for large language and vision-language models, presented around a zero-code CLI, web UI, and broad support for model training workflows.

 The repository presents LLaMA Factory as a way to fine-tune more than 100 LLMs and VLMs through a shared interface and workflow layer.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is